study-partner/study-partner.github.io/index.md

 ## Meetings

 In person meetings will be held on Tuesdays and/or Thursdays after ICS 314 class.
 These meetings will be held in Hamilton library.
-Online meetings will be held when necessary.
+Online meetings will be held on Saturday or additional ones when necessary.

 ## Overview